Shakeskeyboarde/wurk/packages/werk/README.md

 And finally, if the `--with-dependencies` option is used, any dependencies of the remaining workspaces will be forcibly included, even if they were removed by a `--not-*` option.

-**Note:** It is entirely up to each command to honor the "selected" workspaces.
+**NOTE:** It is entirely up to each command to honor the "selected" workspaces.
 They are strongly encouraged to do so, but may choose not to if it doesn't make sense to the command.

 ### Parallelization Options